-ECCO in an Interreg North-West Europe project running up to September 2020.
+ECCO in a European Union funded Interreg North-West Europe project running up to September 2020.

 The project involves 11 Project partners in 6 countries.
 ECCO is delivered in Wales by The Green Valleys CIC, is match funded by the Welsh Government and we have 4 project staff working with communities in North and Mid Wales.

 Total EU financial assistance for ECCO: €3.2M, with The Green Valleys (Wales) receiving €273000

 Deepen: make ECCOs more effective and to improve local energy management.
 Making existing ECCOs more effective by sharing best practice on financing, legal structures, community involvement, technical and organisational demands from across the partner territories.

 Widen: grow the ECCO network by supporting development of additional ECCOs.
 Inspiring, training, and supporting the formation of new ECCOs.

 Sustain: make ECCOs part of the energy policy development.
 In the longer-term the aim is to create a sustainable framework for transnational cooperation.